christ-0ff/Digital-Electronics-2/Labs/04-interrupts/READMe.md

 ### Timer library

-1. In your words, describe the difference between common C function and interrupt service routine.
+1. Description of the difference between common C function and interrupt service routine.
    * Function -- Function is something that makes some process which can be programmed to do something.
    * Interrupt service routine –- Interrupt is something that can stop the function process and do different process, which can be also programmed.